mighty-gerbils/gerbil/README.md

 # Gerbil Scheme

-Gerbil is an opinionated, some might even say tendentious, dialect of Scheme designed for Systems Programming.
+Gerbil is an opinionated, some might even say tendentious, dialect of Scheme designed for systems programming.
 It provides a state of the art macro and module system on top of the Gambit runtime and compiler and an extensive standard library.
-One way to think of Gerbil is as the C++ to Marc Feeley's C.
+One way to think of Gerbil is that Gerbil is to Gambit as C++ is to Marc Feeley's C.

 The macro system is based on quote-syntax, and provides the full meta-syntactic tower with a native implementation of syntax-case.
-It also provides a full-blown module system, similar to PLT Scheme's (sorry, Racket) modules.
+It also provides a full-blown module system, similar to PLT Scheme's (sorry, Racket's) modules.
 The main difference from Racket is that Gerbil modules are single instantiation, supporting high performance ahead of time compilation and compiled macros.